-While planning my course, I approached the museum with a simple question – “What could you do with a dozen unpaid curriculum consultants?”
+While planning my history methods course, I approached the museum with a simple question – “What could you do with a dozen unpaid curriculum consultants?”
 And so our partnership began – my pre-service history teachers working with professionals at the museum to develop educational material to support their collection.
 I wanted my student so experience project-based learning from the perspective of the learner in the hopes that they would someday incorporate that approach into their teaching.
-I also wanted them to recognize that effective teachers are entrepreneurs, actively fostering external partnerships to support learning in their classrooms.